 But they enjoyed arguably the high point of an arduous campaign at the Knights’ expense in Round 16, taking the game to Tamworth – where the Warriors were stationed after returning Australia prior to the post-COVID restart – and racking up a magnificent 36-6 win over the eventual finalists.
 Two-try stud Roger Tuivasa-Sheck was in vintage touch, while Peta Hiku, Jamayne Taunoa-Brown and Jazz Tevaga also starred.

-The Knights grabbed a late 20-16 victory in Gosford in Round 2 of the 2021 season, Bradman Best setting up Hymel Hunt for the match-winner after the Warriors had pegged back an eight-point deficit during the second half.
+Bradman Best set up Hymel Hunt for the match-winner after the Warriors had pegged back an eight-point deficit during the second half.

 Tuivasa-Sheck and Tohu Harris were the Warriors’ best in a frustrating defeat.